As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 No-hub setups are the easiest to get going.
 Most Wi-Fi smart devices can be added to Alexa, Google Home, or Apple HomeKit in just a few minutes.
 The downside is, unless you dive into open-source stuff like Home Assistant Green or a Raspberry Pi, you won’t get advanced routines or scenes.
 And, let’s be honest, learning YAML code isn’t for everyone.

-SmartThings and Aeotec hubs cover a ton of brands and work with Zigbee, Z-Wave, and Wi-Fi.
+SmartThings and Aeotec cover many brands with Zigbee/Z-Wave/Wi-Fi; if you’re comparing smartthings vs hubitat zigbee z-wave, note Hubitat’s local device handling.
 They play nice with most popular bulbs (Philips Hue, for example), switches, thermostats, smart locks, sensors, and outlets.
-In this smart home hub comparison, SmartThings and Aeotec stand out for easy setup, wide compatibility, and voice assistant integration.
+In this smart home hub comparison, the best smart home hubs like SmartThings and Aeotec stand out for easy setup, wide compatibility, and voice assistant integration.

 Hubitat Elevation is a champ at local automation and lets you build custom rules.
 Advanced users can install custom drivers and community apps, so you can support weird devices or niche automations.
 It also works with Hue, Lutron, Zooz, and more.
 If you’re techy, you can even integrate with Home Assistant, HomeKit, or Node-RED.